sitandr/typst-examples-book/src/packages/math.md

 ### Braces

-In addition to Typst's built-in absolute value `abs` and norm `norm`, physica defines several other braces frequently used in scentific writing.
+In addition to Typst's built-in absolute value `abs` and norm `norm`, physica defines several other braces frequently used in scientific writing.

 ```typ
 #import "@preview/physica:0.9.0": order, Set, eval, expval